 - Recycling excess runners' bags by sorted, then recycled or donating to local running clubs, school groups, and charity organizations

 - Donating excess food products such as water and/or runners' snacks to local shelters, charitable organizations, recreation programs, school groups and other competitive race organizations

 - Monitoring course and emergency functions primarily through the use of bicycles, scooter units, and ATV's, minimizing the carbon footprint as compared to fuel-guzzling vehicles and ambulances

 HELP MAKE THE MARATHON ZERO WASTE!

 Large public events like festivals, parades, athletic events, and concerts attract and entertain Philadelphia’s visitors and residents, but these events also produce a significant amount of waste.
 Events like the AACR Philadelphia Marathon are an opportunity to reduce waste and engage residents and visitors in the city’s Zero Waste efforts.
-You can help make Philadelphia the Home of Zero Waste Events by volunteering as a Philacycler at this year's event.
+You can help make Philadelphia the Home of Zero Waste Events by volunteering as a Waste Watcher at this year's event.
 Sign-up below to help break 2017's record of 90% waste diversion from the landfill!
-You will help sort materials into the proper bins at the Start/Finish zone and receive a free limited 2019 AACR Philadelphia Marathon Philacycle hoodie.
+You will help sort materials into the proper bins at Start/Finish zone, recover discarded clothing from the runners, and receive a 2019 AACR Philadelphia Marathon volunteer hoodie.